GENERAL INFORMATION and PROGRESS REPORT

 A Foreign French family is one that came to Louisiana either directly from France or from another French possession other than Canada after 1803.
 They were called "foreign French" and "petits Creoles" to distinguish them from the Creoles, Canadians, and Acadians who already populated New Orleans and much of South Louisiana.
 Many of them were refugees from the slave revolt in St.-Domingue, today's Haiti, who came to Louisiana from Cuba during the early antebellum period.

 An Acadian family, remember, is one that lived in greater Acadia (present-day Nova Scotia, New Brunswick, coastal Maine, Prince Edward Island, Cape Breton Island, and parts of Newfoundland) before or during Le Grand Dérangement of the 1750s and whose members, with one exception, found their way to Louisiana as exiles from Nova Scotia, the English colonies of North America, or from France or the West Indies.
 The first Acadian exiles reached New Orleans from Georgia via Mobile in February 1764.
 More came from Nova Scotia and Maryland in 1765, 1766, 1767, 1768, and 1769--1,300 or so in all.
 Even more of them--nearly 1,600--did not reach Spanish Louisiana until 1785 in the so-called Seven Ships' expedition; their years in France did not make these late comers any less Acadian than their cousins who had reached the colony 20 years earlier.
-Another, much smaller group arrived from Haiti via Cuba in the early 1800s; though they still possessed their Acadian surnames, unlike the ones who had come before them, they may not have retained their Acadian identity.
+Another, much smaller group arrived from Haiti via Cuba in the early 1800s; though they still possessed their Acadian surnames, unlike the ones who had come to Louisiana before them, they may not have retained their Acadian identity.
 A hand full of Acadians came to Louisiana as individuals, the first in the 1740s, the most famous in the 1790s.
 As historian Winston DeVille has said, "In genealogy, Louisiana Acadian families have a special place: An exclusive number of family names are Acadian; all others are not and there can be no addiitons."
 I hope to create a list of these families as complete as the records allow.

 The "Acadian connection" portion of the Family Histories section also demands a caveat: the Acadian families found in "Acadian connection" may, after more thorough examination, prove to be French Creole, French Canadian, Foreign French, Spanish, or even Anglo families, not Acadians.
 Examples are Allain, Benoit, Bergeron, Bertrand, Daigle, David, Granger, Guillot, Henry, Jeansonne, Lejeune, Pellerin, Martin, Michel, Potier, Richard, Rivet, Roy, and Vincent from Avoyelles and Pointe Coupée.
 Such is the nature of genealogy; family surnames often cross cultural boundaries over time and space.
 I will do what I can to unravel these family origins from the information I find in the church and civil records of Acadiana.
 For example, if a family in Pointe Coupée married into the Bergeron family, and that Bergeron family proves to be Creole, not Acadian, the Pointe Coupée family will still remain on my list of Cajun families, since it also is an Acadian name.